IdentityServer/IdentityServer4/docs/index.rst

 .. warning::
    As of Oct, 1st 2020, we started a new `company <https://duendesoftware.com/>`_.
-   All new feature work will happen in our new `organization <https://github.com/duendesoftware>`_.
+   All new major feature work will happen in our new `organization <https://github.com/duendesoftware>`_.
    The new Duende IdentityServer is available under both a FOSS (RPL) and a commercial license.
    Development and testing is always free.
    `Contact <https://duendesoftware.com/contact>`_ us for more information.